Planning your loft conversion

 How much does a loft conversion cost?

-The cost of a loft conversion is completely dependant on the project.
+The cost of a loft conversion is completely dependent on the project.
 Every loft is unique, so we can’t set a final figure until we’ve gotten to know yours!
-As a rough indicator, a loft conversion can cost anything from £37,000 upwards depending on the size of the project.
+As a rough indicator, a loft conversion can cost anything from £45,000 upwards depending on the size of the project.
 Whatever work you require, we will provide a highly competitive quote.
 If our loft conversion quote is outside your budget, we are happy to look at where we can trim some costs and make it more affordable for you.
 Just ask!
 We split your payments into separate installments for your ease and protection.